 Discussion

 The RSD model provides a novel and objective tool for evaluating changes in parameter values that govern natural populations, such as carrying capacity and population growth rates.
 As illustrated with our simulations and case studies, the RSD model can not only identify and quantify parameters changes but also provide insight into system drivers and help detect time frames where research should be focused more closely.
 We recommend that the model selection approach be used to identify a list of potential break points and break point combinations and the weighting tool be used to evaluate the strength of evidence for each potential break, providing a clear direction to focus downstream research on changing dynamic processes.

+We used AICc, the Akaike Information Criterion corrected for small sample sizes, as the selection criterion used to test the RSD model.
+AICc is generally recommended to be used in place of AIC in situations where small samples sizes are being examined: it incorporates a penalty term that is inversely related to the number of observations, meaning that as sample size increases, the penalty for model complexity is reduced and AICc approaches AIC [43].
+As previous authors have noted, change-point based shift detection methods must incorporate a compromise between sensitivity and penalty for over-parameterization [1], and we examined the performance of both AICc (here) and AIC (in Appendix S1), and found that using AICc as a selection criterion generally made this compromise for our simulated data best.
+The RSD model also aides in the interpretation of break-points from this standpoint by incorporating a metric based Akaike weights and Relative Variable Importance which allows a user to assess the relative ‘strength’ of multiple breaks.

 The performance of the RSD model was relatively stable among the break point simulations we tested.
 We found that the amount of environmental/sampling noise (ranging from 1-15%) had little effect on model performance (Fig. 1 A).
 Other input conditions had relatively greater impacts on the performance of the RSD model, depending on which parameter was changed and by how much.
 Large shifts in K were more easily detected than smaller shifts (Fig. 1 C).
 However, large changes in r were harder to detect, but this effect varied by parameterization complexity (Figs. 1, 2 D).
 Although larger shifts in regression parameters would, intuitively, lead to a higher likelihood of detection, large shifts in r are also more likely to induce large variations in transient dynamics in the years immediately following the shift, potentially making the timing of shifts more difficult to pinpoint.
 Similarly, longer time series yielded results that were more error prone (Fig. 1-2 E).
 This is likely because there were simply more possible break-point combinations for the model to select from and because the penalty for increasing parameterization (i.e. AICc) decreases as sample sizes grow (leading to increasing likelihood of identifying extra, erroneous breaks).